-As long as the area gets at least 4 hours of sun a day, there are a few types of grass that can grow in the shade.
-Seed mixes of cool-season grasses selected for shade are readily available and should be sown in the early fall no later than mid-September.
+Seeking refuge in the shade on a hot day is even more soothing when you sink your feet into lush grass.
+Several types of grasses can be grown in shade, if the growing area gets at least four hours of sun a day.
+Seed mixes of cool-season grasses selected for shade are readily available and should be sown in the early fall, no later than mid-September.
 Finding shade-tolerant warm-season grasses is more challenging, but not impossible.
 These should be seeded in late spring or early summer.

-St. Augustine grass (Stenotaphrum secundatum) is the most shade-tolerant warm-season grass, but it is rarely available from seed.
-It has a narrow hardiness range, only growing in USDA zones 8 through 10.
-Zoysiagrass (Zoysia sp) has some shade tolerance, particularly the cultivars "Belaire," "Cavalier," "Diamond," and "El Toro."
-Zoysia cultivars are hardy in USDA zones 6 through 9.
-They are typically propagated from sod, plugs or sprigs, but seed is available.
-Once established, zoysiagrass is heat, drought, and traffic resistant.
+St. Augustine grass (Stenotaphrum secundatum, zones 8-10) is the most shade-tolerant warm-season grass, but it's rarely available from seed.
+Zoysiagrass (Zoysia spp., zones 5-10) has some shade tolerance, particularly the cultivars 'Belaire,' 'Cavalier,' 'Diamond' and 'El Toro.'
+This grass species is typically propagated from sod, plugs or sprigs, but seed is available.
+Once established, zoysiagrass is heat, drought and traffic tolerant.

 Seeding a New Lawn

-Prepare soil by covering the area in a 2- to 3-inch layer of organic matter, like well-composted manure, and tilling to a depth of 6 to 8 inches.
-Sow grass seed using a rotary or drop spreader.
-Tree roots will compete with grasses for nutrients and soil space, so keep the space in a 2- to 4-foot diameter around trees grass free.
-After seeding, rake the seed to lightly cover it, then mulch with 1 bale of straw per 1,000 square feet for warm-season grass and 1 to 2 bales for cool-season grass.
-Water often enough for the first 15 to 20 days to keep the top 1/2 inch of the soil moist.
+Prepare soil by covering the area with a 2- to 3-inch layer of organic matter, like well-composted manure.
+Till to a depth of 6 to 8 inches.
+For best results, sow grass seed using a broadcast spreader.
+Tree roots will compete with grasses for nutrients and soil space, so maintain a grass-free 2- to 4-foot diamater around trees.

 Keeping Shaded Grass Healthy